Ice wine: Germany

 Throughout the 19th century and until 1960, eiswein harvests were a rare occurrence in Germany.
 Only six 19th-century vintages with eiswein harvests have been documented, including 1858, the first eiswein at Schloss Johannisberg.
 There was little effort to systematically produce these wines during this period, and their production was probably the rare result of freak weather conditions.
 It was the invention of the pneumatic bladder press which made the production of ice wine practical and led to a substantial increase in the frequency and quantity of production.

-Production of a number of German ice wines began to increase in 1961, and the wine increased in popularity in the following years.
+Production of a number of German icewines began to increase in 1961, and the wine increased in popularity in the following years.
 The production has been assisted by other technological inventions in the form of electric lighting driven by portable generators (to assist harvest in the cold hours of early-morning darkness, before sunrise and the grapes thaw), and remotely-controlled temperature alarms.
 After re-thawing, the grapes will spoil quickly since ice crystals destroy cell walls.
 Thus, the harvest must be completed within a few hours on the first morning that is cold enough.
 Plastic films are used for "packaging" the vines during the waiting period between ripeness and first frost to protect the ripe grapes from being eaten by wildlife.